 What is the main thing about Muso that got you all to quit your day jobs and focus solely on this app?

-We are a passionate team that want to have a real positive impact on the live music industry.
+We are a passionate team that wants to have a real positive impact on the live music industry.
 We want it to be more inclusive, accessible and fair for everyone.
 There was a moment where we had spoken to enough artists and venues to validate that this was a real problem that needed to be fixed.

-We knew that we could make a real impact and help develop young artists into full blown gigging machines.
-So in the end it wasn’t a hard decision at all.
+We knew that we could make a real impact and help develop young artists into full-blown gigging machines.
+So, in the end, it wasn’t a hard decision at all.

 You guys are in the middle of launching across Australia, once you guys are set up, what’s next?

 Muso wants to create a world where any artists can play anywhere, and we mean that quite literally.
-Eventually we want artists to be able to create their own tours.
+Eventually, we want artists to be able to create their own tours.
 We want musicians and DJs to be able to sustain amazing careers and with consistent income from gigs.
 So the more gigs we get on the system the better.

-However, there will be a clear point where we will look to take Muso overseas, likely as a first step to NZ, then either Asia, the UK or the US.
+However, there will be a clear point where we will look to take Muso overseas, likely as the first step to NZ, then either Asia, the UK or the US.
 This will allow our artists to tour internationally or take working holidays where they can gig in venues they’ve never even heard of before.
 This is our mission and we’re doing everything we can to get there.

 What advice would you have for anyone thinking about signing up to Muso?

-Unfortunately at this current moment we don’t accept every artist that signs up to Muso.
+Unfortunately at this current moment, we don’t accept every artist that signs up to Muso.
 We do this because we want every artist on Muso to have a real chance of booking a gig.
-If we act like every other marketplace platform out there we will unfortunately saturate our venues and significantly reduce the probability of getting a gig.
+If we act like every other marketplace platform out there we will, unfortunately, saturate our venues and significantly reduce the probability of getting a gig.